Shuffle/Shuffle/functions/kubernetes/kubernetes.md

 ### Prerequisites:
 -	Clone the https://github.com/shuffle/shuffle repository using Git then, navigate to the functions/kubernetes directory, which contains all the necessary Kubernetes configuration files for deployment.
 -	[Running a Kubernetes cluster](https://kubernetes.io/docs/setup/).
 You can do that with either minikube or run the cluster locally.
-If you're running on minikube and you can't access the ports 30007-30008, you can use ```kubectl port-forward svc/frontend 3000:80 -n shuffle``` to access the frontend on port 3000
 - Ensure you have a local Docker registry set up to store and manage Docker images for applications built with Shuffle.
 While the registry is crucial for handling custom-built apps, you’ll still be able to run workflows without it.
 To setup a docker registry, if you have docker installed on one of your node run following commands.
   ```
   chmod +x generate_certs.sh